 Attempting to recover from key staff exits and a financial crisis that very nearly closed its doors, the troubled Paper Mill Playhouse has valiantly embarked on a new season.
-Opener is “Happy Days -- A New Musical,” inspired by the classic television sitcom that had a 10-year run beginning in 1974.
+Opener is “Happy Days — A New Musical,” inspired by the classic television sitcom that had a 10-year run beginning in 1974.
 But despite its built-in family appeal, the tuner is a limp “Grease” retread, with jitterbugging Midwest teens in search of the first rush of affection and acceptance.
 Those familiar with the characters of old may find it all nostalgically endearing if they can get over the indifferent period score and woefully strained book.

 Premiered last year to tepid response at the Falcon Theater in Burbank, Calif., the show was revamped in an August workshop at Connecticut’s Goodspeed Musicals, which has scheduled a return mainstage engagement of a new production next spring prior to a national tour beginning in fall 2008.